-Rule 5.1.9: Court Reporters.
-Trial counsel is responsible for notifying the detailed court reporter of the date/time, or changed date/time, of any Article 39(a) sessions and trial and shall make sure the court reporter has been sworn.
+Rule 5.1.8: Court Reporters.
+Trial counsel is responsible for notifying the detailed court reporter of the date/time, or changed date/time, of any Article 39(a) sessions and trial and shall ensure the court reporter is present and has been sworn.

-Rule 5.1.10: Assimilated Offenses.
+Rule 5.1.9: Assimilated Offenses.
 In all cases where the government charges assimilated offenses under Article 134, trial counsel must provide the military judge and defense counsel the elements of the offense, definitions, maximum punishment, a copy of the applicable state or federal statute and proposed jury instructions concerning the assimilated offense at the time of referral.